Face Mask Directions

 Experimenting with those directions, I have made the following changes:

-What I did to the pattern as she is Oriental, and they are smaller - I am of German descent -
+What I did to the pattern: Since she is Asian, and they are smaller in skeletal form and I am of German descent -

 * Added 1 more inch at the ears - for all sizes

 * For my husband, I slashed the nose in towards the ear and made it larger - I'll add a picture.

 * I scooped the upper curve from the top of the nose a tad deeper - as per the 'Engineer-improved' tweek on their pattern.
 You can also download those from the website at craftpassion.com - links are in both of the videos shared here.

 * I cut off a healthy 1/8" along the nose on the lining (of a top-quality muslin), because the inside of a garment or 'tube' is always less big than the outside.